-Emerald Triangle is a 11.6 mile loop trail located near Columbia-Shuswap, BC that features a lake and is rated as moderate.
+Emerald Triangle is a 11.6 mile loop trail located near Columbia-Shuswap, British Columbia, Canada that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from June until September.

 cross country skiing